Exploring the way music creates magic in our minds...

 Sound-Energy Aggregate analysis is particularly valuable in dealing with electronic or computer music.

-the common thread which links all of modern music together: by modern music, I mean modern classical music, pop/rock, jazz, bluegrass, everything.
+The use of timbre as a shaping device seems to be the common thread which links all of modern music together: by modern music, I mean modern classical music, pop/rock, jazz, bluegrass, everything.
 Nearly every composer thinks carefully about shaping music through timbre these days.
 Especially when one considers the wide disparity of pitch and rhythm treatment among modern composers, this is an extraordinarily important unifying phenomenon.

 There is a wide range of timbral shaping as well, and there are identifying practices and patterns of achieving that shaping, but the fact that the domain is yet beyond description makes it owned by no one, and therefore intellectual space that will fill to create a real "world" music.
 The SEA concept provides us a vessel that is large and open enough to hold any input.